arkangelofkaos/observables-workshop/README.md

 # Observables Workshop
-This is a training dojo adapted set up by https://github.com/araqnid for the Zen Observable library: https://github.com/zenparsing/zen-observable
+This is a dojo on the Zen Observable library: https://github.com/zenparsing/zen-observable

+It has been adapted from the exercises kindly set up by https://github.com/araqnid (many thanks!)

 ## Introduction
 * Run `npm install`